panoply/esthetic/docs/src/docs/usage/cli.md

 # CLI

-Æsthetic provides CLI support via the `esthetic` command and assumes configuration has defined within a `package.json` file via the `esthetic` property.
-CLI usage requires a path/pattern match be provided and will resolve files from the path location passed. Æsthetic will print formatted code to `stdout` and requires an `-f` or `--format` flag to be passed for file overwrites.
+Æsthetic provides basic CLI support via the `esthetic` command and assumes configuration is defined within a projects `package.json` file via an `esthetic` key property.
+CLI usage requires a path/pattern match be passed and will resolve files for from the location provided. Æsthetic will print formatted code to `stdout` and requires an `-f` or `--format` flag for file overwrites.

 ::: note